Armored Heart: Tamed Soul

 Celia took a seat, trying to absorb all of that information.
 Ragira.
 That's something I'm going to insist that Gella teaches me.
 If I decide to stay, she hastily amended.

 Lauren pulled out a heavier dress and boots before tossing them on the bed and wiggling out of her dress.
 Celia watched with a heavy sigh, the casual nature of the action robbing Lauren’s naked body of most of its sexuality.
-“Shame just doesn't exist here, does it?” she said, more to herself than the priestess.
+“Shame just doesn't exist here, does it?”
+She said, more to herself than the priestess.

 Lauren slipped on the dress, then cocked her head at Celia.
 “Why would it?
 I have nothing to be ashamed of.”